 Personal, Social, Citizenship and Health Education (PSCHE)

-We have a new and improved PSCHE programme for this year and in the autumn term the theme is: ‘Understanding our feelings’.
+This half term, the children will be continuing to discuss ‘Understanding our feelings’.
 A range of feelings (e.g. happy, sad, brave, afraid, angry, calm, generous, selfish) will be explored through storybooks, poetry, roleplay and discussion activities.
-We will be developing children’s language to describe different feelings, how an emotion may feel in our bodies and how our feelings can link to our actions..
+We will be developing children’s language to describe different feelings, how an emotion may feel in our bodies and how our feelings can link to our actions.

 The children will also have a weekly Circle Time session.
 This is a structured class discussion which helps children to understand and support each other.
 The children have been introduced to Sage, the Circle Time puppet, and will be sharing their ideas about a range of themes, for example: saying good things about ourselves, cooperating with others in work and play, learning from mistakes, knowing what to do if anyone is being hurt, trying to be fair, how to show we are sorry, what makes us all special.